Royal Flying Corps: Recruitment and training

 Many pilots were initially seconded to the RFC from their original regiments by becoming an observer.
 Some RFC ground crew (often NCO's or below) also volunteered for these flying duties as they then received supplementary flying pay.
 There was no formal training for observers until 1917 and many were sent on their first sortie with only a brief introduction to the aircraft from the pilot.
-Once certified as fully qualified the observer was awarded the coveted half-wing brevet.
-Once awarded this could not be forfeited so it essentially amounted to a decoration.
+Once they were certified as fully qualified, the observer was awarded the coveted half-wing brevet.
+When it had been awarded this could not be forfeited, so it essentially amounted to a decoration.
 Originally in the RFC, as in most early air forces, the observer was nominally in command of the aircraft with the pilot having the role of a "chauffeur".
 In practice, this was reversed at an early stage in the RFC, so that the pilot normally commanded the aircraft.
 Most operational two seaters of the period did not have dual controls (an exception was the F.K.
 8), so that the death or incapacity of the pilot normally meant an inevitable crash – but nonetheless many observers gained at least rudimentary piloting skills, and it was very common for experienced observers to be selected for pilot training.

 Applicants for aircrew generally entered the RFC as a cadet via the depot pool for basic training.
 The cadet would then generally pass on to the School of Military Aeronautics at either Reading or Oxford.
 Following this period of theoretical learning the cadet was posted to a Training Squadron, either in the UK or overseas.

-Colonel Robert Smith-Barry, a former CO of 60 Squadron, appalled at the poor standard of newly trained pilots and high fatality rate during training in 1915–16, formulated a comprehensive curriculum for pilot training, and with the agreement of Trenchard, returned to the UK to implement his training ethos at Gosport in 1917.
+Colonel Robert Smith-Barry, a former CO of 60 Squadron, appalled at the high fatality rate during training in 1915–16 and the poor standard of newly trained pilots, formulated a comprehensive curriculum for pilot training, and with the agreement of Trenchard, returned to the UK to implement his training ethos at RNAS Gosport in 1917.
 The immediate effect was to halve fatalities in training.
 The curriculum was based on a combination of classroom theory and dual flight instruction.
 Students were not to be discouraged from potentially dangerous manoeuvres but were exposed to them in a controlled environment so that the student could learn to safely rectify errors of judgement.